 To help you, each journal article or selection of primary sources will come with a list of questions to guide your thinking as you read the article or study the sources.
 You should be thinking about what has been written, to assess for yourself whether it makes sense, whether it is backed up with supporting evidence, and whether you agree with it.
 Remember: an author of a journal article is not simply giving information; they are trying to convince you that their interpretation of the past is correct… but you might not agree!
 Also, it may take some time to read through and don’t be surprised if you need to have a few goes at it.
 This is normal!
 Even the best academics in the world don’t know everything and may not fully understand what an article is arguing in their first read of it.

-WEEK FIVE: Sarah Richardson - 'When Did Women Get the Vote',and Pat Thane - 'What Difference did the vote make?'Link opens in a new window
+OPTION ELEVEN: 'When Did Women Get the Vote' and 'What Difference did the vote make?'Link opens in a new window

 Tips for Reading